PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 Using your text editor create the file `panos_plan.tf`.
 We will place our Terraform plan in this file.

 Start by defining the provider config, which will use the `panos` provider.
-Note that the hostname, username, and password fields refer to the variables we defined in the `panos_variables.tf` file.
+Note that the `hostname`, `username`, and `password` fields refer to the variables we defined in the `panos_variables.tf` file.

 ```hcl
 provider "panos" {